This report provides statistics on Australia’s tourism businesses. It reports on changes from June 2016 to June 2021 in:

 |Tourism businesses June 2021 ||150,768 ||109,895 ||58,716 || 14,275 || 878 || 334,532 |

 | Change on June 2019 (number) ||4,798 ||16,241 || 3,302 ||902 ||6 || 13,819 |

 | Change ||-3.1% ||17.3% ||6.0% ||-6.1% ||-0.7% ||4.3% |

 Turnover of tourism businesses

-Turnover for most tourism businesses is low.
-At June 2020:
+Turnover for most tourism businesses was low.
+At June 2021: